tobias-stadler/compiler/README.md

-This repository contains my work-in-progress optimizing compiler framework.
+This repository contains an optimizing compiler framework developed from scratch.

 Main components:
-- flexible IR that supports SSA-form for the middle-end and register-form for the back-end
+- flexible intermediate representation (IR) with support for static single assignment form
 - Pass-based framework for optimization and lowering
 - custom DSL for IR rewriting and backend specification
 - C language frontend
 - RISC-V backend

+This project is very much work-in-progress.
+The primary design goals are simplicity and consistency: a single flexible IR should take the code from the AST to the final assembly code.
 # Architecture
 ## IR
-A Function is contains as an intrusive linked-list of basic blocks, which contains an intrusive linked-list of instructions.
+A function contains an intrusive linked-list of basic blocks, which contains an intrusive linked-list of instructions.
 Each instruction contains an opcode and an array of operands.
 Operands can be of many different types.
 The most important are: